Skip to main content

 Africa Studio / Shutterstock

 Bananas are a delicious, nutritious, and versatile fruit.
 If you’re a fan of bananas, you might be interested in growing your own banana tree.
 These tropical trees can be grown easily in greenhouses for a hearty harvest of bananas.
-Once you’ve planted your banana tree, you might be wondering when do banana plants produce fruit?
-If you’re starting to get impatient, then we have the solution!
+If you’ve planted your own banana trees, you might be wondering how long you’ll have to wait before you can enjoy your fresh bananas.
+When do banana plants fruit, and what should you do if your banana tree isn’t growing any fruit?
 We’ll answer all your banana questions so you know what to expect from your banana tree’s harvest.

 How long does it take banana trees to mature?